Are Your Hands Going Numb?

 post-surgical pain.

-Common Reason #3: Hands going numb due to diabetes-induced peripheral neuropathy
+Common Reason #3: Diabetes-induced peripheral neuropathy

 How to fix diabetes-induced peripheral neuropathy